MilenTecle/coffee-ceremony/README.md

 2. Select 'Settings' towards the top of the page.
 3. Select 'Pages' from the left menu bar.
 4. Under 'Source', choose the preselected 'Branch' from the dropdown menu and then select the main branch.
-5. Deployment is confirmed after a couple of minutes by this message "Your site is published at" and there is a link to the web address.
+5. Deployment is confirmed after a couple of minutes by the following message "Your site is published at" and there is a link to the web address.

 The live link can be found here - [Coffee ceremony](https://milentecle.github.io/coffee-ceremony/)